-This prize seeks to encourage inclusivity and diversity, commercialization of national laboratory technology, and the pursuit of a broad mix of approaches.
+This prize seeks to encourage the commercialization of national laboratory technology and the pursuit of a broad mix of approaches.
 Before making the final selections/awards, reviewers will assess the proposals against these dimensions.
 The final determination of winners will consider reviewer scores, reviewer deliberation, and program policy factors listed in Appendix A - Additional Terms and Conditions.

-1 2 3 4 5 6 Strongly Slightly Slightly Strongly Disagree Agree disagree disagree agree agree
+1 2 3 4 5 6 Strongly disagree Disagree Slightly disagree Slightly agree Agree Strongly agree